Geodesics with one self-intersection, and other stories: Abstract

 In the second part of the paper we study the question of when a covering of the boundary of an oriented surface $S$ can be extended to a covering of the surface $S$ itself, we obtain a complete answer to that question, and also to the question of when we can further require the extension to be a \emph{regular} covering of $S.$

-We also analyze the question (first raised by K. Bou-Rabee) of the minimal index of a subgroup in a surface group which does not contain a given element.
-We show that we have a linear bound for the index of an arbitrary subgroup, a cubic bound for the index of a normal subgroup, but also poly-log bounds for each fixed level in the lower central series (using elementary arithmetic considerations) -- the results hold for free groups and fundamental groups of closed surfaces..
+We also analyze the question of the minimal index of a subgroup in a surface group which does not contain a given element.
+We show that we have a linear bound for the index of an arbitrary subgroup, a cubic bound for the index of a normal subgroup, but also poly-log bounds for each fixed level in the lower central series (using elementary arithmetic considerations) -- the results hold for free groups and fundamental groups of closed surfaces.